[amazon_auto_links id="280537"]

 2.4.
 Benefits of Sour Cream

-Sour cream when consumed with major dishes is not consumed in a significant amount, it won’t contribute a lot towards health.
-But we must know how sour cream is beneficial to the body.
+When consumed with major dishes, Sour is consumed significantly but not considerably.
+You must know how sour cream is beneficial to the body.
 We will explore the health benefits of soured cream in brief.
+It is a dairy product, making it a rich calcium and phosphorus source.
+Also, sour cream has high vitamin B12 levels, too.

 But most of the significant benefits of sour cream lie in its probiotics.
 Probiotics are good bacteria that live in our stomachs.
-They support the process of digestion, and gut health and boost immunity.
-Consuming probiotic-rich foods like sour cream may reduce upper respiratory infections and help with irritable bowel syndrome.
+They support the process of digestion and gut health and boost immunity.
+However, only some sour creams contain live probiotics due to pasteurization.

 3. Where is Sour Cream Used?